MarkClinton/whats-on/README.md

 #### Load the fixtures file (Optional)
 + Before loading the fixture file you must first register a user on the app.
 If you dont the fixture file will not work.
-+ The project contains a [fixtures file](/event/fixtures/events_fixture.json) with some pre-populated events data.
++ The project contains a [fixtures file](/event/fixtures/events_fixture.json) with some pre-populated default event data.
 + to load this into your database.
 Run the following ```python3 manage.py loaddata events_fixture.json```

 ### Local Deployment